mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 and other concepts.
 To simplfy their use, the three components of a semantic triple should be HTTP URIs (uniform resource identifiers), which are

-- globally unique and persistent (unchanging), and
+- globally unique and persistent, and
 - resolvable or dereferenceable

+In addition to unique and non-ephemeral (URLs are considered ephemeral) the definition referenced by the URI should not change substantially, so that the resources referencing them may rely on their annotations remaining consistent and truthful.

 The simplest
-triple statement is a sequence of (subject, predicate, object) terms, separated by whitespace and terminated by '.' (rud'hommeaux & Carothers, 2014).
+triple statement is a sequence of (subject, predicate, object) terms, separated by whitespace and terminated by '.'
+(Prud'hommeaux & Carothers, 2014).
 Below is the sematic statement for the relationship between Spiderman and the
 Green Goblin, with fictional URIs: